Solund Municipality: General information

-On 1 July 1890, the municipal name of Utvær was changed to Sulen.
-The spelling was later altered to Solund by royal decree on 16 November 1923.
+On 1 July 1890, the name was changed from Utvær Municipality was changed to Sulen Municipality.
+The spelling was later altered to Solund Municipality by royal decree on 16 November 1923.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the island of Losna (population: 40) was transferred from Gulen Municipality to Solund.
+On 1 January 1964, the island of Losna (population: 40) was transferred from Gulen Municipality to Solund Municipality.

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).